vindarel/nyxt-init.lisp/README.md

 ### FIP radio

+The [fip radio](https://www.fip.fr/) is great: eclectic music without any ads.
 Save the current playing song's title into a text file.
 Caution: it seems the website can lag to a couple minutes behind the music :S At least we also save the current time, so we could go back search for the title.